 Formula One driver Grosjean leaves Bahrain hospital after fireball crash

-MANAMA: French Formula One driver Romain Grosjean left hospital in Bahrain on Wednesday (Dec 2) after being treated for burns to his hands suffered when his Haas car was engulfed in a fireball.
+MANAMA: French Formula One driver Romain Grosjean left hospital on Wednesday (Dec 2), three days after escaping a fiery high-speed crash in the Bahrain Grand Prix with just burns to his hands, his team said.

-The 34-year-old had an astonishing escape after the vehicle penetrated the metal crash barriers in Sunday's race at the Sakhir circuit, splitting in two and erupting in flames.
+The 34-year-old had an astonishing escape after his Haas car penetrated the metal crash barriers in Sunday's race at the Sakhir circuit, splitting in two and erupting in flames.

 READ: Grosjean's fiery escape offers vindication and lessons for Formula One